 \subsection{Variance-based Difficulty Estimation}

-Based on the above observations, we propose a variance based metric to quantify the difficulty degree of each sample.
-To this end, for each sample in the development set, we calculate its loss at five different levels of pruning sparsity as shown in Figure~\ref{fig:attribution}.
-We further calculate the variance of the above losses for each sample, and rank them based on the variance.
+Based on the above observations, we propose a variance-based metric to quantify the difficulty degree of each sample.
+For each sample in the development set, we calculate its loss at five different levels of pruning sparsity as shown in Figure~\ref{fig:attribution}.
+We further calculate the variance of the above losses for each sample and rank them based on the variance.
 Finally, we assign the samples with low variance to the ``easy" subset and rest to the ``hard" one.
-Comparing our variance-based proxy annotation against the ground-truth annotation in~\cite{gururangan2018annotation} gives an accuracy of $82.8\%$.
-This indicates that the variance based estimation leveraging pruning sparsity is a good indicator for sample difficulty.
+Comparing our variance-based proxy annotation with the ground truth annotation in~\cite{gururangan2018annotation} gives an accuracy of $82.8\%$.
+This indicates that the variance-based estimation leveraging pruning sparsity is a good indicator of sample difficulty.
 This motivates our design of the mitigation technique introduced in the next section.